PhD Program

 Dissertation Requirements

-NOTE: It is imperative that all students take time to read and review the Graduate School Electronic Thesis or Dissertation (ETD) web page.
-This gives a step-by-step guide to the whole ETD submission process and answers nearly all of the questions that students have in regard to their ETD submission.
+NOTE: It is imperative that all students take time to read and review the Graduate School Electronic Thesis or Dissertation (ETD) web page beginning at the dissertation proposal writing stage.
+This gives a step-by-step guide to the whole ETD submission process and answers nearly all of the questions that students have in regard to formatting and their ETD submission.

-When dissertations are rejected, it is usually because there are errors in the preparation and inclusion of the preliminary pages.
-Please make time to review the sample preliminary pages on the Graduate School ETD website.
+When dissertations are rejected, it is usually because there are errors in document formatting and the preparation and inclusion of the preliminary pages.
+Candidates need to make time to review the required formatting and the sample preliminary pages on the Graduate School ETD website.

 Dissertation Committee

 The composition of the proposed Dissertation Committee must be approved by the PhD Program Director, the Dean of the School of Social Work, and the Dean of the Graduate School.
-To report the composition of the Dissertation Committee, the student should prepare an Appointment/Change of Dissertation Committee form.
+To compose or change the composition of the Dissertation Committee, the student does this through the Graduate Student Portal.

 The dissertation is the major scholarly endeavor of the PhD experience.
 A broad range of subjects and methods can be used in the dissertation.
 All dissertations, however, should focus on issues of concern to social work so that the findings will have meaning and implications for social work.
 The dissertation is expected to contribute knowledge and to demonstrate the student’s technical research skills and her or his mastery of the subject matter in the chosen area of specialization.
 The following list offers examples (but by no means constitutes an exhaustive list) of the range of dissertation options that would usually be considered appropriate.
 Exploration of the database ProQuest Dissertations and Theses Global using the search term “social work” offers insights to potential inquiry paths.